valb3r/obg-connectors.net/csharp-netcore/obg-api/docs/FromASPSPConsentAuthorizationApi.md

             var apiInstance = new FromASPSPConsentAuthorizationApi(config);
             var authId = abc123;  // string | Used to distinguish between different consent authorization processes started by the same PSU.
 Also included in the corresponding cookie path to limit visibility of the consent cookie to the corresponding consent process. var redirectState = faadsf93nlas32wx;  // string | XSRF parameter used to validate an RedirectCookie.
-This is generaly transported as a path parameter. var redirectCode = faadsf93nlas32wx;  // string | Code used to retrieve a redirect session.
-This is generaly transported as a query parameter (optional)
+This is generaly transported as a path parameter. var fromAspspRedirectCode = faadsf93nlas32wx;  // string | Code used to retrieve a redirect session.
+This is generaly transported as a path parameter due to some banks limitiations (ING ASPSP) instead of being transported as query parameter

             try
             {
                 // Redirecting back from ASPSP to TPP after a failed consent authorization.
-                ConsentAuth result = apiInstance.FromAspspNokUsingGET(authId, redirectState, redirectCode);
+                ConsentAuth result = apiInstance.FromAspspNokUsingGET(authId, redirectState, fromAspspRedirectCode);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)